-The CSFTAS is a popular apprenticeship offering a great opportunity to start your career in the Civil Service.
+The CSFTAS is a popular apprenticeship program, offering a great opportunity to start your career in the Civil Service.
 Competition is high for places, with more than 15 applicants per position so far.
 In order to claim your place you need to first go through a challenging Civil Service selection process with many tests and assessments.
 Learn about these Civil Service online tests and how to prepare yourself with our range of practice resources.

 The Civil Service Fast Track Apprenticeship Scheme application process is as follows:

-Started in 2013, the programme has been popular, with 2,252 applicants for 100 places in 2013, and 2,947 applicants for 200 places in 2014.
-400 places are available in 2015, due to increase to 500 places in 2016.
+Started in 2013, the programme has gained much popularity, with 2,252 applicants for 100 places in 2013, and 2,947 applicants for 200 places in 2014.

-The first step towards getting a place on this scheme is the Civil Service Fast Track Apprenticeship Scheme application form.
-This application form asks for your personal and education information, as well as a series of competency based questions.
+The first step towards securing your place on the scheme is the Civil Service Fast Track Apprenticeship Scheme application form.
+This application form asks for your personal information and education, as well as a series of competency based questions.
 These questions are designed to gather information about your skills against the Civil Service competency framework.
-Think carefully about your answers and plan them out before you write them on your form.
-Use examples from your past experience to illustrate your answers, and organise them using the STAR method (Situation, Task, Action, Result).
+Think carefully about your answers and plan them ahead before you write them on your form.
+Use examples from your past experience to back up your answers, and organise them using the STAR method (Situation, Task, Action, Result).
 Make sure you answer every question on the form.

-Once you have submitted your application form, all applicants are sent an invitation to take two online reasoning tests, a numerical and verbal reasoning test.
+Once you have submitted your application form, all applicants are sent an invitation to take two online reasoning tests, a numerical and a verbal reasoning test.
 All applicants take these tests and you must do well in them to move on to the next stage.
 Applicants to the Operational Delivery Apprenticeship may be invited to take their online tests at a job centre.
 We will discuss each of the two tests below.
-Applicants to the Fast Track will also be sent an invitation to a situational judgement test once they have completed the first two tests.
+Applicants to the Fast Track will also be sent an invitation to take a situational judgement test once they have completed the first two tests.

-This test is designed to assess your ability to use information that is presented to you in a numerical format, such as on a graph, table or chart.
+This test is designed to assess your ability to use information that is presented to you in a numerical format, such as a graph, a table or a chart.
 In this test you are given 16 questions based on two sets of data (8 questions on each one).
-This test is a multiple choice test - you are asked to make a calculation and choose the correct answer from four choices below.
-In order to be able to identify the correct answer you need to be able to make calculations such as percentages, ratios or currencies as well as the four basic functions.
+This test is a multiple choice test - you are asked to make a calculation and choose the correct answer from four choices.
+In order to be able to identify the correct answer you need to be able to make calculations such as percentages, ratios and currencies as well as be acquainted with the four basic functions.
 You need to be able to pass GCSE level maths, but the question formats are different to the ones you are used to.
-The test is timed, which adds pressure onto you to answer questions quickly and accurately.
-Taking practice tests can help you speed up your work, improve your confidence and ensure that you get a higher score overall.
-Prepare for this type of test with our numerical reasoning test pack.
+The test is timed, which creates pressure to answer the questions quickly.
+Taking practice tests can help you become more effective, improve your confidence and increase your chances of scoring high on numerical tests of this sort.

-The verbal reasoning test assesses your ability to understand and use information provided to you in written formats.
+The verbal reasoning test assesses your ability to understand and use information provided to you in the format of a passage.
 In this test you are given a paragraph of information to read and then asked questions on what you have read.
-Questions can either be multiple choice, where you have to choose the correct answer from a series of options, or you may be asked to identify whether a statement is true, false, or you cannot say based only on the information included in the text.
-This test is timed, and you need to be able to read the text, process the information contained and answer the question all in a very short time allowance.
+Questions can either be multiple choice, where you have to choose the correct answer from a series of options, or you may be asked to identify whether a statement is true, false, or you cannot say based only on the information provided.
+This test is timed, and you need to be able to read the text, process the information contained and answer the question all under a strict time allowance.
 Mock tests will enable you to improve your speed reading as well as learn tricks to help you identify the correct answer.
-Using our verbal reasoning practice pack will help you improve your score in the test.

-Candidates to the Fast Track Apprenticeship who score highly enough on the online tests you are next invited to take a situational judgement test.
+Candidates to the Fast Track Apprenticeship who score high on the online tests are invited to take a situational judgement test.
 This test is looking for your responses to situations within the context of the civil service competencies.
 This is your chance to show that you have the required skills.
 You are given the details of a fictitious work related scenario and a range of possible options, some considered desirable, some not.
 Your task is to identify the most appropriate response.
 You must pass this test to move on to the next stage.
-Prepare for this test by reviewing the civil service competency framework, and then by taking practice tests to get a greater understanding of how the test works.
-Prepare with the JobTestPrep situational judgement test pack.
+Prepare for this test by reviewing the civil service competency framework, and then by taking practice tests to get a greater understanding of how these tests works.

 If you are successful in the online tests, the final stage of the recruitment process is the Civil Service apprenticeships assessment centre.
-The assessment centre is a half day event with three exercises, each of which are described below.
+The assessment centre is a half day event with three exercises, each described below.
 Applicants to an IT related scheme will also be asked to take an IT related test at the assessment centre.
-The assessment centre is your final chance to impress the recruiters and get the job you want.
-Prepare carefully for each exercise ahead of time.
+The assessment centre is your final chance to impress the recruiters so prepare carefully for each exercise ahead of time.

 The assessment centre exercises are:

-The Civil Service Fast Track Apprenticeships Scheme is considered to be a really great way to start your career in policy making.
-Competition is strong for each place, so you will need to ensure that you plan well to succeed in each test.
+The Civil Service Fast Track Apprenticeships Scheme is considered to be a great way to start your career in policy making.
+Competition is fierce for each place, so you will need to ensure that you plan well to succeed in each test.
 This page has set out the assessments you may expect and resources available to help you prepare to succeed.
 Good luck!